Estimate Time4 min

 More to explore

-1. Karen Bennett, Matthew Goldberg; “Survey: ATM fees hit record high while overdraft and NSF fees fell sharply;” Bankrate.com; 08/30/2024; https://www.bankrate.com/banking/checking/checking-account-survey/ 2.
-For Fidelity Cash Management Account owners, Youth Account owners or Fidelity Account® owners coded Premium, Active Trader VIP, Private Client Group, Wealth Management, or former Youth Account owners, your account will automatically be reimbursed for all ATM fees charged by other institutions while using the Fidelity® Debit Card at any ATM displaying the Visa®, Plus® or Star® logos.
+1. Karen Bennett, Matthew Goldberg; “Survey: ATM fees hit record high while overdraft and NSF fees fell sharply;” Bankrate.com; 08/30/2023; https://www.bankrate.com/banking/checking/checking-account-survey/ 2.
+The Fidelity Cash Management Account ("Account") is a brokerage account designed for spending and cash management.
+Fidelity is not a bank and brokerage accounts are not FDIC-insured, but uninvested cash balances are eligible for FDIC insurance.
+Balances above $5 million may be placed in a non-FDIC insured money market fund, which earns a different rate.
+Your Fidelity Cash Management account will automatically be reimbursed for all ATM fees charged by other institutions while using the Fidelity® Debit Card at any ATM displaying the Visa®, Plus®, or Star® logos.
 The reimbursement will be credited to the account the same day the ATM fee is debited.
 Please note, for foreign transactions, there may be a 1% fee included in the amount charged to your account.
-ATM fees will not be reimbursed on any Fidelity Bloom app debit card transactions regardless of account owner coding.
 3. The Fidelity® Debit Card is issued by PNC Bank, N.A. or Leader Bank, N.A., and the debit card program is administered by BNY Mellon Investment Servicing Trust Company.
 These entities are not affiliated with each other, and Fidelity is not affiliated with PNC Bank or BNY Mellon.
 The parent company of Fidelity has a minority percentage, noncontrolling interest in Leader Bank.
 Visa is a registered trademark of Visa International Service Association, and is used by PNC Bank and Leader Bank pursuant to a license from Visa U.S.A.
 Inc.

 This information is intended to be educational and is not tailored to the investment needs of any specific investor.